-Today Media Server is the most popular and convenient way to transfer content (video, images, music) to smart TVs, mobile devices, network media centers and media players.
-Your media library will be available for all devices on your home network from a connected USB drive via cable or Wi-Fi.
+Today DLNA (Digital Living Network Alliance) is the most popular and convenient way to transfer content (video, images, music) to smart TVs, mobile devices, network media centres, and media players.
+Connecting a USB drive with a media library to your Keenetic device will make it available for all devices on your home network via Ethernet or Wi-Fi connections.

 The 'Media Server' window will appear.

-In the 'TCP port' field leave the default value (8200).
-This port is used by the built-in Media Server to operate SOAP (Simple Object Access Protocol).
-The Server uses this port for HTTP traffic to transmit media content descriptions.
+In the 'TCP port' field, leave the default value (8200).
+The built-in media server uses this port for SOAP (Simple Object Access Protocol) operation.
+The server uses this port for HTTP traffic to transmit media content descriptions.

 NOTE: Important!
 Be sure to select one or more folders of music, movies, or photos on USB drives that will be available for all media players on your home network.

 Click the 'Add folder' button and select the required folder in the window that opens (you can choose a parent directory).
-In our example, a 'video' folder containing video files was selected on the USB drive.
+In the example below, a folder named 'video' is chosen on the USB drive.

-When the folder is initially connected, the Media Library database will be created (by default, the database file is stored in the first folder) and the files and subfolders inside it will be automatically scanned.
-If you have a large number of files on your drive, indexing can take a long time.
+When you set up the first folder, Media Server creates the media library database file in this folder and automatically scans all files and subfolders inside the set folder.
+If you have many media files on your drive, indexing can take a long time.

 In our example, it's a smartphone.
-To play media content over a network, you need a media player that supports DLNA.
-There are media players that support this technology for both Android and iOS devices (for example, VLC, AnDLNA, UPnPlay for Android, and AVPlayer and nPlayer for iOS).
+There are players with DLNA support for Android and iOS platforms (VLC, AnDLNA, UPnPlay for Android, and AVPlayer and nPlayer for iOS).

-Connect your mobile device to the Keenetic's home network over Wi-Fi.
+Connect your mobile device to your Keenetic's home network.
 Launch the media player (in our example, it's VLC).
 The application will automatically detect the Media Server in your home network.
 Choose Keenetic from the list to connect to the Media Server.

-The application also detected an SMB share on the home network because the Windows network file server is enabled in Keenetic by default.
+The application will also detect an SMB share on the home network because the Windows network file server is enabled in Keenetic by default.

 Select 'Browse Folders' for access to media files.